cds-snc/booking-prototype/README.md

   .post(..., route.doRedirect((req, res) => shouldSkip(req) ? route.skipTo : route.next))
 ```

-Note that there is nothing specific about the name `skipTo`: any key that is set in the routes configuration will be visible from the `route` object the controller receives.

 ## Form CSRF Protection

 CSRF protection for forms is provided by [csurf](https://github.com/expressjs/csurf) middleware.